valtech-sd/yia-scavenger-hunt-station-software/InteractiveBoxServer/README-InteractiveStationServer.md

 * (Eric) Implement the logging endpoint
 * (Eric) Implement the logging file
 * (Eric, low priority) Define the API endpoint responses more fully in the Swagger definition.
+* (??, low priority) Refactor "box" for "station" in all the various places (i.e. STATION_ID, InteractiveStationServer, etc.)

 ## More items to consider